 The Tenth Annual Future of Open Source Survey

-Open source viewed as today’s preeminent architecture and an engine for innovation, but significant challenges remain in open source security and management practices
+Open source viewed as today’s preeminent architecture and an engine for innovation, but significant challenges remain in open source application security and management practices.

 Hear our panel of open source experts discuss the following 2016 survey results:

 The development of best-in-class open source security and management practices has not kept pace with growth in adoption.
 Despite a proliferation of expensive, high-profile open source breaches in recent years, the survey revealed that:

 - 50 percent of companies have no formal policy for selecting and approving open source code.